October 11 2017

 Technology has made the decision so much easier for both the engaged couple and the wedding guest.
 Online registry sites, such as Zola Registry, provide a platform for the couple to place their entire, carefully selected, registry on one site, allowing the guests to click once or maybe twice, if they are feeling extra generous.
 The delivery of the gift is direct to the residence of the bride or groom.
 The option for the guest to click on a price range, prompting the site to generate a list of items from the registry that fall within that range provides an easy way to stay within a comfortable budget.

 Not all couples need or want practical household items.
 This is where a site such as Honeyfund serves to communicate and facilitate the giving of cash gifts, with a specific purpose in mind.
-The wedding couple may wish to give their guests the opportunity to contribute to their honeymoon, to a down payment on their house, or to their favorite charity.
+The wedding couple may wish to give their guests the opportunity to contribute to their honeymoon, to a down payment on their house, or to donate to their favorite charity.
 Both guests and couples know that their money will be well spent on making the future bright for the bride and groom.

 How do you personalize your gift, if you feel that you are a close friend or relative and do not want to just follow the registry or give cash?
 You might wish to view the registry with clues in mind as to color scheme or style trends, selected by the couple.
 Then, select a specific gift or a certain amount of cash and supplement it with a small, extra gift, to complement their style and provide a memento for them to use on special occasions.
 Personalized stationary or napkins are good choices.